Best Immigration Guide for Iranians with IRGC Military Service Applying to Australia

 The Iran to Australia Skilled Migration Guide covers the Form 1399 field-by-field framework, the IRGC conscription evidence strategy, the Smart Card requirement, the Amber MAL process flow with realistic timelines by profile type, and the pre-submission consistency checklist that catches date mismatches before lodgement.

-If your profile includes IRGC service, this is the documentation challenge that determines whether your ASIO vetting runs 18 months or 30.
+If your profile includes IRGC service, this is the documentation challenge that can materially affect the duration of individual security assessment.

 Full guide at /from-iran/au-skilled.